cltl/ma-communicative-robots/data/test-scenes/README.md

 1:07 | ...   | wav   | utter |       |
 ```

 We assume that the video is a continuous stream from begin to end which is not cut to the time points.
-However, the other modalities fill separate slots at the time points, where we do not necessarily data in each time point.
+However, the other modalities fill separate slots at the time points, where we do not necessarily have data at each time point.
 The temporal ruler (the first column) aligns the different signals across the modalities.
 This temporal ruler can have any granularity, in this example it is by minutes.

 ## Annotations